xyamzw/docs/docs/guide/advanced/sso.md

   7. Make note of the signing key selected as you will need it later.
 This guide assumes you will use the default `authentik Self-signed Certificate`
   8. Save the new provider

-**Create an Application for AList**
+**Create an Application for OpenList**
   1. Menu -> Applications -> Application -> Create
-  2. Enter an application name, recommended `AList`
+  2. Enter an application name, recommended `OpenList`
   3. An application slug of `alist` will be automatically selected for you.
 This guide assumes you will keep this value
-  4. Select the provider by name you selected in Provider Setup step 3 - `AList`
+  4. Select the provider by name you selected in Provider Setup step 3 - `OpenList`
   5. Save the new application

 **Retrieve the JWT certificate**